JohnHeinlein/CMH-Wallboard/P-WAL-230-ELC-02/README.md

 ---

 ## Enable debugging
-- Plug USB keyboard in BEFORE BOOT

 - Hold RESET button (pinhole on rear) and power on
+  - Unit will not boot if USB OTG port is plugged in (presumably switching to some kind of factory mode when it sees 5v?)
 - Scroll to Factory Reset
 - Reboot once complete
 - Tap cog icon on Zygote MDM